-Name: Date of Visit: Internship Site: Site Supervisor: Internship Site Address: Faculty Supervisor: Average Number of Hours Worked Per Day: Days Per Week: Please answer the following by checking the appropriat e box.
-Comments are appreciated on l Yes 1.
-Were you able to visit in-depth with the intern and c liscuss his/her experiences?
-2. Does the intern seem satisfied with the "fit" of the in ternship to date?
-3. Is the intern gaining knowledge and growing profes sionally?
-4. Is the intern making progress with the activities and Internship Learning Agreement (ILA)? objectives listed in his/her Has the intern encountered any major problems with comment: n the internship?
+Name: Date of Visit: Internship Site: Site Supervisor: Internship Site Address: Faculty Supervisor: Average Number of Hours Worked Per Day: Days Per Week: Please answer the following by checking the appropriate be ox.
+Comments are appreciated or Y Were you able to visit in-depth with the intern and disc Does the intern seem satisfied with the "fit" of the intern Is the intern gaining knowledge and growing profession nally?
+4. Is the intern making progress with the activities and obj Internship Learning Agreement (ILA)? jectives listed in his/her Has the intern encountered any major problems with th comment: e internship?
 If yes, please 6.
-Did you have an opportunity to visit with the site su internship? pervisor and discuss the 7.
+Did you have an opportunity to visit with the site super internship? rvisor and discuss the 7.
 Does the site supervisor seem satisfied?
-8. Is the site supervisor following the objectives from the ne ILA?
-Do you believe the site supervisor is concerned about he/she is receiving?
-10. Do you believe the intern will complete the requiren rents listed in the ILA?
-11. Do you believe this will be a successful internship?
-Please answer in detail:
+8. Is the site supervisor following the objectives from the I LA?
+Do you believe the site supervisor is concerned about the he/she is receiving? ne intern and the experience 10.
+Do you believe the intern will complete the requiremen to listed in the ILA2 1 10.
+Do you believe the intern will complete the requirement is listed in the ILA: